kabsmeiou/catloaf/README.md

 ### 2. Build and Load the Docker Image

-Your image `catloaf-image` must be available to Minikube's Docker daemon.
+The image `catloaf-image` must be available to Minikube's Docker daemon.

 **Step 1:** Point your shell to Minikube’s Docker daemon